 Phone: 021 438 2018

-A popular Camps Bay beach spot for the tanned and the ripped, it comes alive just in time for late afternoon sundowners as revelers leave a full day of sunbathing on the adjacent beach and carries on right into the night with pumping music.
+A popular Camps Bay spot overlooking the beach, Cafe Caprice comes alive just in time for late afternoon sundowners as revelers leave a full day of sunbathing on the adjacent beach and carries on right into the night with vibrant music and an endless flow of carefully crafted cocktails.

 Address: 37 Victoria Rd, Camps Bay, Cape Town, 8005